chartjs/Chart.js/docs/docs/axes/cartesian/time.md

 If this property is defined as a string, it is interpreted as a custom format to be used by the date adapter to parse the date.

-If this is a function, it must return a type which can be handled by your data adapter's `parse` method.
+If this is a function, it must return a type which can be handled by your date adapter's `parse` method.

 ### Internal data format